Chapter One: Who KNows What Evil Kurks In The Hearts OF Men?

 “I’ve decided,” he said, looming over her, “to let you live.
 For now.
 You still know where the Tesseract Reactor is, and that makes you valuable.
 But you’ve taken away my bargaining chip, which I’m afraid just isn’t fair.
 And I’m afraid I don’t know the ‘secret’ of how you did . . . whatever it was you just did to me with your Repulsivators.
 I will have to . . . explore the suit’s capabilities further to see if I can replicate that trick.
 I will even let you have the life of your colleague, Michaelson.
 He is of no further use to me, as he has proven that he has no knowledge of the Reactor’s whereabouts.
 Now, thanks to that last blow you landed, my Exosuit is in no condition to continue this battle here tonight . . . and thanks to the beating I’ve given you, neither is yours in any condition for you to come chasing after me once I depart these premises.
 I would take you back to my lair and apply a belt sander to your skin and drip icy cold vinegar into the wounds until you told me where the Tesseract Reactor was located . . . but then again, I doubt that in its current condition, my Exosuit would take the additional weight it would require to carry you back there.
 Besides.
 I am late for a very important . . . appointment.
 An appointment that is key to the fate of the entire Human Race.
 So for now, I will simply bid you ‘adieu,’ Weatherspark.
 We will meet again.”

 He stepped off of her chest and began to walk away.

-Dizzy immediately sat up and scrambled to her feet and began a run at his back, but he blasted off into the air and hovered about ten feet off the ground.
+Dizzy immediately sat up and scrambled to her feet and began a run at his back, but he blasted off into the air and hovered about three meters off the ground.
 She tried to start up her Repulsivators, but they refused to cooperate.
 Sparks flew from the one on her left boot.